SkiFire13/master-thesis/chapters/background/4-parity-games.typ

 TODO: Cite papers on determinancy (see Jurdzinski)

-By the well-known determinancy of parity games we know that each vertex is winning for exactly one of the two players.
+By the well-known determinancy of parity games @pg_ermeson @pg_zielonka we know that each vertex is winning for exactly one of the two players.
 Moreover it is known that the winning player also has a memoryless winning strategy, that is a strategy that depends only on the current vertex and not on the previous ones.
 The strategy iteration algorithm will focus on these strategies, as they are much simplier to represent and search for.

 #lemma("determinacy of parity games")[
   Given a parity game $G = (V_0, V_1, E, p)$ the winner on each vertex is pre-determined.
 The set of vertices $V$ can thus be partitioned in two *winning sets* $W_0$ and $W_1$ of the vertices where player 0 (resp. player 1) has a winning strategy starting from vertices in that set.